 We were in compliance with all of our covenants under all of our debt obligations as of March 31, 2006.
+See Subsequent Events Related to the Review of Stock Option Practices (Note 18) for discussion of defaults that occurred subsequent to March 31, 2006.

-11. Other Non-Current Liabilities
+12. Other Non-Current Liabilities